ColeLybbert/fend-final/README.md

 # Instructions:
 Open Terminal

-For Server:
-npm i express
-npm run start

-For Prod and for Dev VERY IMPORTANT:
+Directions:
-Create file called mockJSEnv.js in root
-You have to go to each website and get your own api keys to use this website.
+Create file called mockJSEnv.js in root THIS IS VERY IMPORTANT You have to go to each website and get your own api keys to use this website.
 export const weatherApiKey = (Your weatherbit.io api key);
 export const geoApiKey = (Your geonames.org api key);